stocnet/migraph/README.md

 ### Motifs and Memberships

-The package also include functions for returning various censuses at the network or node level, e.g.:
+The package also include functions for returning various censuses of motifs at the network or node level, e.g.:

 - `network_brokerage_census()`, `network_dyad_census()`,
   `network_mixed_census()`, `network_triad_census()`
 - `node_brokerage_census()`, `node_path_census()`, `node_quad_census()`,
   `node_tie_census()`, `node_triad_census()`

+For example `node_brokerage_census()` returns the frequency of nodes’ participation in Gould-Fernandez brokerage roles for a one-mode network, and the Jasny-Lubell brokerage roles for a two-mode network.

 These can be analysed alone, or used as a profile for establishing equivalence. `{migraph}` offers both HCA and CONCOR algorithms, as well